richarvey/TheWellArchitectedGuideTo/content/en/docs/s3/Chapter1-OperationalExcellence/cli.md

 ```

 #### s3 ls commands
-Just like the *nix equivalant there is a recursive option which is useful when you start racking up lots of objects and prefixes.
+Just like the *nix equivalent there is a recursive option which is useful when you start racking up lots of objects and prefixes.
 ```bash
 aws s3 ls
 aws s3 ls s3://sqcows-bucket